hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 The -v option displays a header line.

 The -x option excludes snapshots from the result calculation.
 Without the -x option (default), the result is always calculated from all INodes, including all snapshots under the given path.
 The -x option is ignored if -u or -q option is given.

+The -e option shows the erasure coding policy for each file.

+The output columns with -count -e are: DIR\_COUNT, FILE\_COUNT, CONTENT_SIZE, ERASURECODING\_POLICY, PATHNAME

+The ERASURECODING\_POLICY is name of the policy for the file.
+If a erasure coding policy is setted on that file, it will return name of the policy.
+If no erasure coding policy is setted, it will return \"Replicated\" which means it use replication storage strategy.

 Example: